axibase/atsd/finance/instrument-delete.md

 # Delete Instrument

-## Description

-Deletes the instrument and all its trades.
+The endpoint deletes the instrument and all its trades.

 ## Request